“Divorce used to carry all the shame,” she said. “Now, staying when you can leave is the new shame.” This is one mom’s walk down that lonely road.

 Esther Perel, psychologist and author of the soon-to-be-released A State of Affairs: Cheating in the Age of Transparency, says in her TED talk that we need a new conversation around infidelity.
 “Divorce used to carry all the shame,” she said.
 “Now, staying when you can leave is the new shame.”

 From one who’s been there, I can vouch that she’s right.
 Our cultural narrative generally offers one acceptable response to affairs.
 Kick his two-timing ass out.
 We metaphorically high five those who dump the cheater.
 Those who stay?
 We avert our eyes and mutter something about a doormat.
 “I would never put up with that,” is what I and a zillion others said before it happened to us.
 I was sure that I would respond to infidelity with a slammed door and an immediate call to a divorce lawyer.
 But when my husband confessed his affair, I was as surprised as he was at my fierce desire to save my marriage.
+My head was telling me to go and find an alimony lawyer and take this sucker for everything he had but then my heart wasn’t ready to let go.
+I still had so much love.

 I loved him.
 But it’s also that I couldn’t fathom sharing custody of our three children, who ranged in age from four to nine at the time.
 Wasn’t it worth at least trying to hold it together?